Logical Message Passing Networks with One-hop Inference on Atomic Formulas: EFO-1 queries and Query graphs

 For each conjunctive query, the constant entities and variables are closely related by the atomic formulas.
 To emphasize the dependencies between entities and variables, we propose to use the query graph where the terms are nodes connected by the atomic formulas.
 Each node in the query graph is either a constant symbol or a free or existential variable.
 Each edge in the query graph represents an atomic formula containing both relation and negation information.

-Figure~\ref{fig:query-graph-example} shows our query graph representation and the operator tree representation~\citep{wang2021benchmarking} for the query type INP.
+Figure~\ref{fig:query-graph-example} shows our query graph representation and the operator tree representation~\citep{wang2021benchmarking} for a typical query type defined in~\citet{ren2020beta}.
 We see that the query graph is more concise than the operator tree.
-Firstly, we can see that the nodes and edges have different meanings in operator trees and query graphs.
+First, we can see that the nodes and edges have different meanings in operator trees and query graphs.
 In the operator trees representation, each node is an operator denoting a set operation, whose output can be fed into other set operators.
 When using the complex query answering models with the operator tree, the information flows from leaf to root, which is unidirectional.
-However, as we will show in Section~\ref{sec:lmpnn}, the messages are passed bi-directionally through each edge.
+However, for the query graph, the messages are passed bi-directionally through each edge as we will show in Section~\ref{sec:lmpnn}.
 In Figure~\ref{fig:query-graph-example}, the central node $x$ receives messages from all neighbor nodes.